fergbrain/countdown-timer/readme.txt

  * Updated meta boxes to work in WP 2.7
  * Removed the option to disable enableTheLoop (i.e. always enabled now)
  * Added shortcodes.
 See documentation for usage
  * Updated some of the text so that links are not part of the translation.
-Not that this has been an issue, but it assures that links aren’t tampered with in language translations
+Not that this has been an issue, but it assures that links aren't tampered with in language translations
  * Updated the widget to use the latest WP functions
  * Widget now has a description
  * Internal versioning is now done automatically
  * Fixed a bug where “No Dates Present” would not display, even though there were no dates present
  * Fixed a bug where an empty array would cause plugin to crash
  * Fixed a problem that caused the timer to only display “in ” if “strip zeros” is enabled
- * Updated a couple function checks to check for the functions that we’re actually using
+ * Updated a couple function checks to check for the functions that we're actually using
  * Updated the plugins_dir function call to properly reference the countdown-timer directory (this fixes issues with IIS and Windows)
  * Added a helper function for afdn_countdownTimer so that users can use fergcorp_countdownTimer instead
  * Fixed a potential bug (aka The Furton Fix) for systems running Windows where PHP may barf and give a warning:
 Warning: date() [function.date]: Windows does not support dates prior to midnight (00:00:00), January 1, 1970 in afdn_countdownTimer.php on line 612
  * Various bug and security fixes
- * Paypal link doesn’t use a form anymore
+ * Paypal link doesn't use a form anymore
  * Added a test to ensure cal_days_in_month function exists.
 If not, use a drop in replacement.

  = 2.2.5 =